-27. As in the past biennium, sustained attention will be dedicated to disarmament and non-proliferation, with weapons of mass destruction, in particular nuclear weapons, owing to their destructive power and threat to humanity.
-Against that background, the United Nations will continue to advocate for specific steps, aiming to undertake multilateral negotiations on nuclear disarmament and the strengthening of the international non-proliferation regime.
-It will also step up its efforts to halt the proliferation of small arms and light weapons, which undermines the security of individuals, countries and regions that can least afford it.
+27. As in the past biennium, sustained attention will be dedicated to disarmament and non-proliferation, including weapons of mass destruction, in particular nuclear weapons, owing to their destructive power and existential threat to humanity.
+Against that background, the United Nations will continue to advocate for specific steps, aiming to facilitate multilateral negotiations on nuclear disarmament and the strengthening of the international nuclear non-proliferation regime.
+It will also continue its efforts to have more States accede to the Arms Trade Treaty and its efforts to combat the illicit trafficking in small arms and light weapons, which undermines the security of individuals, countries and regions that can least afford it.

-28. The United Nations will assist Member States in increasing understanding of the relationship between disarmament and development, and in promoting regional approaches to disarmament and non-proliferation in all its aspects and regional and international peace and security, and will be a source of impartial and factual information on disarmament and security-related matters, while expanding its educational outreach programmes and training and advisory services.
+28. The United Nations will continue its efforts to promote the universalization of and implementation of multilateral disarmament, non-proliferation and arms control instruments and to assist Member States in increasing understanding of the relationship between disarmament and development, and in promoting regional approaches to disarmament and non-proliferation in all its aspects through dialogue and confidence-building.
+It will continue to support relevant disarmament bodies and will be a source of impartial and factual information on disarmament and security-related matters, while expanding its educational outreach programmes and training and advisory services.